 Asset Management Group Committees

-The Asset Management Group (AMG) Steering Committee directs the prioritization of AMG initiatives.
-The Committee addresses more general regulatory issues, such as Non-Bank Systemically Important Financial Institutions (SIFIs), debt-ceiling implications and the JOBS Act.
+Objective: Direct the prioritization of AMG initiatives.
+The Committee addresses more general regulatory issues, such as Non-Bank Systemically Important Financial Institutions (SIFI), debt-ceiling implications, and the JOBs Act.

 - Asset Management Accounting Committee